Farber-Lab/Diversity_outbred_bulk_RNA-Seq/README.md

 #!/bin/bash
 sbatch src/slurm/run_multiqc.slurm
 ```
-In this case the `.slurm` script needs to be edited.
 If needed, the user should change the values of  `target_dir`, and `out_dir`in the slurm script.

+### Drop low quality reads and adapter sequences

+Make sure to identify the sequencing platform and the library preparation protocol.
+Generally, the sequencing protocol utilizes the TruSeq Stranded mRNA kit, supported accross a number of Illumina platform.
+This information helps us to identify appropiate adapters that must be trimmed.
+To run this step, a set of adapter sequences needs to be provided as a `.fasta` file, and a list of standard TruSeq adapters are provided as `Illumina_TruSeq_adapters.fasta`.